Sydney-Informatics-Hub/carbon-volcanics/README.md

 This repo contains scripts to merge the grids and the spreadsheet data in a pleasant flat csv file.

-Each volcanic rock sample from the spreadsheet is associated with the formation location/time and correspding grid values. ***VolcanoLoader.ipynb***
+* Each volcanic rock sample from the spreadsheet is associated with the formation location/time and correspding grid values: ***01-VolcanoLoader.ipynb***

-This flat file can then be explored for parameter correlations and machine learning inferences. ***VolcanoExplorer.ipynb***
+* This flat file can then be explored for parameter correlations, and target datasets for machine learning are generated in: ***02-VolcanoExplorer.ipynb***

+* Two different approaches are performed.
+The first explores specific eruption products (geochemistry) and tries to learn which subduction parameters (e.g. carbon grids) are associated with the geochemistry of the eruption: ***03-VolcanoML-producs.ipnb***.
+The second analysis compares all the volcanic eruptions with a randomly generated set of points to identify which subduction parameters are linked to eruption events: ***03-VolcanoML-eruptionevents.ipynb***.

+* ***01a-VolcanoPlotter.ipynb*** plots the carbon grids and the points through time.

 ## Questions (from Ben's original proposal)
 * (1) how much carbon is released and over what timescales?

 There are 972 dated volcanic rock samples that represent an eruption event. *Some* of these have CO2 data and maybe other eruption products that could be used as a proxy for amount of carbon released.
 If we can pin down which products to use we may be able to answer this question, otherwise the data may be too sparse.

 A quick plot of **Carbon (CO2) VS Recon Age** could be enlightening, but does not show anything too interesting.
-Further **XXX VS Recon Age** could also be interesting, but there is nothing conclusive from these alone.
+All features are plotted in **results/XvsReconAge.png**, there is nothing conclusive from these alone.

 * (2) does the provenance of carbon play a role in its liberation?